OneOneLiu/S_S_ROS/README_en.md

 ### 1.1.
 Good ROS Programming Practices
 To complete a robotic manipulation task, we need to use `ROS` to control multiple hardware components, including robotic arms, grippers, cameras, force/torque sensors, etc. Therefore, we need to create software `packages` in the `/catkin_ws/src` directory to implement the functions for using these hardware.

-A good practice is to modularize different functions.
+A good practice is to [**modularize different functions**](https://answers.ros.org/question/364674/how-to-properly-structure-a-ros-package/).
 For example, it is recommended to create a separate package for camera functions and another package for robot functions.
 Then, we can create a main program package that integrates all the functions.

 This modular idea helps improve code readability, maintainability, and promotes code and function reuse.